The VSH Cooperative Breeding Program

 What do we do with the virgins that we receive?
 Mate them with your drones (AI or free mating) and evaluate the result.
 Use them as you like.
 Nobody is expecting a report.

 In summary, stock sharing has value.
 It is a lifeline if disaster strikes, a source of genetic diversity, and an opportunity to see how other VSH populations combine with your drones.
 It may yield something exciting.
 Perhaps most importantly, sharing stock opens the door for dialog among people with similar interests.
+When members of the co-op want to participate in the Exchange they can contact another member directly or they can contact us and we will pair them with another member.